everythingville/everythingville.github.io/planning.md

 - Add more types of letters

 ## Hardware Store
+- Make screen auto-focus on 1st element displayed below btns when category btn clicked
+- Dropdown for features shouldn't have anything selected by default, display div content should ask user to select option before continuing
+- Add randomize btn that accesses entire db
 - URL params for btns/select
 - Print any tutorial
 - Export tutorials in rich text